Registration Dates and Procedures

 Tuition Payment/Financial Aid

 Information regarding tuition and financial aid information may be found on the website .
-Once you are registered for fall classes, a tuition billing notice will be e-mailed to your USF email address for the Fall 2019 semester in early July.
+Once you are registered for spring classes, a tuition billing notice will be e-mailed to your USF email address for the Spring 2020 semester in early December.
 Please consult the Student Accounts Office for payment deadlines and to pay your bills online.

 In order to utilize financial aid to help with your tuition payment, students must complete a 2019-20 FAFSA and have been awarded aid.
-In addition, you must be in good academic standing and have “accepted” the Federal Direct Unsubsidized Loan on-line via your myUSF account and completed all requirements for disbursement associated with this aid.
-In addition, students who are interested in utilizing the Federal Direct Graduate PLUS Loan, must have completed an online PLUS loan at www.studentloans.gov, have been credit approved for PLUS Loan funds, and completed all disbursement requirements associated with this aid.
+In addition, you must be in good academic standing and have “accepted” the Federal Direct Unsubsidized Loan and the Federal Direct Graduate PLUS Loan (if needed) on-line via your myUSF account and completed all requirements for disbursement associated with this aid.
+Please note that the PLUS Loan is a credit based loan and you must be credit approved by the Department of Education in order to receive PLUS Loan funds.
 Students must also be enrolled in a minimum number of units.
-Although federal guidelines stipulate that full-time students enroll in a minimum of six units and part-time students enroll in a minimum of three units in order to receive federal financial aid, the USF School of Law Residence Requirements requires a minimum of 12 units for full-time students and a minimum of 8 units for part-time students per semester.
+Although federal guidelines stipulate that full-time students enroll in a minimum of six units and part-time students enroll in a minimum of three units in order to receive federal financial aid, the USF School of Law Residence Requirement requires a minimum of 12 units for full-time students and a minimum of 8 units (6 units with permission) for part-time students per semester.

-Law students must be registered in the minimum number of units as mandated by federal guidelines in order to have their financial aid funds disburse to the university on the earliest scheduled disbursement date (August 12, 2019 for the fall semester).
+Law students must be registered in the minimum number of units as mandated by federal guidelines in order to have their financial aid funds disburse to the university on the earliest scheduled disbursement date (January 2, 2020 for the spring semester).
 Failure to register for the appropriate number of units will result in a delay in receiving your financial aid.
 Financial aid will disburse as soon as the required number of units are added during the law school's Add/Drop period for each semester.
 Classes in which law students are "wait listed" do not count toward the unit requirement for financial aid disbursement.

-IMPORTANT: Please note that you must pay your Fall 2019 semester tuition bill with authorized financial aid, personal funds, or a combination of both or enroll in the payment plan by the August 1, 2019 tuition payment deadline.
-Failure to reconcile your tuition bill will result in the cancellation of your fall class registration by the USF Student Accounts Office and a registration hold will be placed on your student record.
-If your fall classes are cancelled for non-payment, you will not be allowed to re-register until your tuition bill has been reconciled.
+IMPORTANT: Please note that you must pay your Spring 2020 semester tuition bill with authorized financial aid, personal funds, or a combination of both or enroll in the payment plan by the January 2, 2020 tuition payment deadline.
+Failure to reconcile your tuition bill will result in the cancellation of your spring class registration by the USF Student Accounts Office and a registration hold will be placed on your student record.
+If your spring classes are cancelled for non-payment, you will not be allowed to re-register until your tuition bill has been reconciled.

-Students who have been approved by the Associate Dean to visit at another law school for the Fall 2019 semester should contact the Law Financial Aid Office for financial aid counseling.
+Students who have been approved by the Associate Dean to visit at another law school for the Spring 2020 semester should contact the Law Financial Aid Office for financial aid counseling.